KwanThink/PFE_QCar2_2026/README.md

 - NLMPC-based optimal control

 The current milestone demonstrates the system foundation and trajectory generation pipeline, while the next stage focuses on NLMPC-based trajectory tracking using ACADO/acados.

----

-## Author

-Developed as part of the PFE QCar2 autonomous navigation project.